semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 Let's explain the image above, the small black rectangle inside the purple area represents the interquartile range like the one in a box plot with the white dot in its middle representing the median.
 The two line (upper and lower adjacent value) extend to the minimum and the maximum.

-Now let's focus on the purple area, well this is the distribution plot placed in a vertical position and it is drawn symmetrically on the interquartile axes.
+Now let's focus on the purple area, well this is the distribution plot placed in a vertical position, and it is drawn symmetrically on the interquartile axes.
 The purple area expands to include all the outliers of the box plot.

 We are going to plot GDP per region using the violin plot.